The credit score Best Buy looks for

 - Become an authorized user.
 Being added to a well-managed account can add positive history to your file and nudge your score upward.

 - Fix errors before, not after.
 Disputing a wrong item after a denial is too late for that application.
 Clean the reports first.
+Our side-by-side comparison of AI credit repair tools shows which apps catch report errors before they cost you an approval.

 The bottom line on the best buy credit card requirements: aim for a score around 640 or higher for the store card and around 670 or higher for the My Best Buy Visa, keep utilization low, fix report errors before you apply, and remember that Citi, not Best Buy, makes the decision.
 Get those pieces right and a borderline file becomes an approval.